-The RogueOps story begins …
+The RogueOps saga begins …

 Rollins grabbed a plate of assorted donuts and a large mug of coffee.
 He took a chair at the conference table and opened a large leather satchel.

+Rollins took a bite of donut and looked at Dunn and Macland for a response.
+MacLand said nothing.
 SecDef Dunn stabbed an icy glare at the FBI director and lit a fresh cigar.

 “Where did you hear about RogueOps?”

 Rollins hunched his shoulders and took a slug of hot coffee.
 “Look, I know Lachlan Hawke has done special operations for the government since he retired from Navy SEALs and ONI.”

 “You know his name?”

 “What the hell, Griffin.
 I am FBI director for Christ’s sake.
 I’m the guy still cleaning out the bad actors that Kenyan bastard entrenched in the department.”

 “So yes, I have heard of RogueOps and Lachlan Hawke.
 He does black bag stuff for the president.
 I don’t know specifics and I don’t want to know.
 It’s above my pay grade by 20,000 feet.
 Besides, I like my life the way it is.
 Alive and breathing.”

 Dunn held his gaze, leaned back and nodded.